 Additionally, because a woman’s eggs deteriorate with age, it’s not surprising to see increased rates of miscarriages in older women.
 The etiology of this phenomenon is directly linked to the chromosomal deterioration of eggs over time.

-Several uterine abnormalities have been associated with recurrent miscarriages.
-Approximately 15% of patients have a uterine abnormality accounting for their fetal losses.
-Losses from anatomical causes are most commonly occurring in the second trimester.
+Several uterine abnormalities have been associated with recurrent miscarriage with approximately 15% of patients experiencing a uterine abnormality accounting for their fetal losses.
+Losses from anatomical causes most commonly occur in the second trimester.
 These abnormalities could be secondary to congenital defects, i.e. the patient was born with the abnormality or acquired it later in life, such as fibroids.

-Fibroids usually do not cause infertility or miscarriages unless they are located inside the uterine cavity or in very close proximity to the endometrial lining.
-Alterations in the blood supply of the lining are though to be the cause of the abnormal implantation.
-The presence of what we call “submucosal” fibroids may also cause distortion of the uterine cavity with damage to the overlying lining or endometrium and mechanical interference of fetal and placental growth resulting in recurrent miscarriages.
-These adhesions can be detected by an x-ray test called HSG or Hysterosalpingogram, whereby a dye is injected through the cervix and it flows through the uterine cavity and tubes followed with x-rays.
+Fibroids don’t usually cause infertility or miscarriages unless they are located inside the uterine cavity, or in close proximity to the endometrial lining.
+In these instances, alterations in the blood supply of the lining are thought to be the cause of the abnormal implantation.
+The presence of “submucosal” fibroids may also cause distortion of the uterine cavity with damage to the overlying lining or endometrium and mechanical interference of fetal and placental growth, resulting in recurrent miscarriages.
+These adhesions can be detected by an x-ray test called HSG, or Hysterosalpingogram, whereby a dye is injected through the cervix to flow through the uterine cavity and tubes, which is monitored by x-rays.

 Intrauterine scarring may cause miscarriages due to lack of sufficient endometrium or lining for implantation, poor blood supply or mechanical restriction of the uterine cavity expansion during pregnancy.
-Symptoms associated with these adhesions depend on the extent and location of the scarring.
-In extreme cases, called Asherman’s Syndrome, the whole cavity is taken over and the patient will usually have very scant periods or total absence of menses.
+Symptoms associated with these uterine fibroids depend on the extent and location of the scarring.
+In extreme cases, called Asherman’s Syndrome, the whole cavity is taken over and the patient will usually have light periods or total absence of menses.